Private ChatGPT for Business, Deployed on Your Infrastructure

 All of them.
 LibreChat and Open WebUI are model-agnostic.
 Route to OpenAI, Anthropic, Gemini, AWS Bedrock, Cohere, or Mistral via your enterprise contract — or self-host Llama, Mistral, Qwen via vLLM / Ollama.
 Different teams can use different models; sensitive prompts can route to self-hosted models while general queries hit a vendor API.
 Per-team or per-conversation model routing is configurable.

 Chat history is stored in your tenant's database (Postgres or MongoDB).
-Prompts routed to vendor APIs go through your enterprise contract with that vendor (OpenAI Enterprise, Anthropic Enterprise, etc.) which has its own no-training, no-retention guarantees.
+Prompts routed to vendor APIs go through your enterprise contract with that vendor (OpenAI Enterprise, Anthropic Enterprise, etc.), which has its own no-training, no-retention guarantees.
 Prompts routed to self-hosted models never leave your network.
 The infrastructure your security team already owns becomes the perimeter.

 Yes.
 LibreChat and Open WebUI both ship as Docker and Kubernetes deployments.
 Pair with self-hosted vLLM or Ollama for fully air-gapped chat that never touches the public internet.
 Common pattern: chat UI in your VPC, model serving on your GPU cluster, observability via your existing tooling.
 Pure on-prem and air-gapped variants are part of every regulated-industry engagement.